MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/infer-storage-schema-with-suggestions-plugin.md

 ## Returns

-The `infer_storage_schema_with_suggestions` plugin returns a single result table containing a single row/column holding CSL schema string.
+The `infer_storage_schema_with_suggestions` plugin returns a single result table containing a single row/column containing a JSON string.

 > [!NOTE]
 >